Frequently Asked Questions

 What credentials do you have?

-The letters I have behind my name are M(ASCP)cm, which means I’m board certified by the American Society of Clinical Pathology as a scientist in the area of Microbiology.
+The letters I have behind my name are M(ASCP)cm, which means I’m certified by the American Society of Clinical Pathology as a scientist in the area of Microbiology.
 The little “cm” stands for “credential maintenance” which means I’m required to do continuing education to keep my certification.

 Where does the fungus in your photos come from?